CITIZENDOT/VCPicker/ReadMe.md

 If there is anykind of problem/error, Please open an issue by mentioning your [Codeforces](https://codeforces.com/) handles and the problem/error you have encountered.

-### Copyrights
+### Contributions
-* I have made use of [Codeforces API](https://codeforces.com/apiHelp)
+* I feel very happy, to have someone improving this project or at least suggesting new features

-* You can use/modify this script without any prior permission of me.
+* Please open a new issue or Pull Request regarding your feature